Everything you need to know about the new Gemini colors by Chessex Dice.

 It’s rare to attend a D&D session that doesn't have a batch of these somewhere on the table.
 They are a staple of role-playing games, and for a good, simple reason: they are nice to look at!

 Nearly every combination is downright pretty, and at each turn of the dice you will get a slightly different color.
 Some have the added bonus of that sweet, sweet blended effect.

 Personally, I am interested to see how these sets look in bulk!

 Remember this Gemini color from Chessex?
 It's back!
 This time, it left the gold with the goblin and features a yellow numbering / inking.
-Personally, I’m not sure I like the yellow as much, but Chessex keeps trying new stuff and I love them for it.
+Personally, I’m not sure I like the yellow as much, but Chessex keeps trying new stuff with their Gemini dice colors and I love them for it.

-A perfect example of what “translucent” dice can do.
+A perfect example of what “translucent” Chessex dice colors can do.
 The colors simultaneously contrast and blend with one another.
-If you are looking for consistency, you better look elsewhere: depending on the light the dice color will shift from red heavy to violet heavy!
+If you are looking for consistency, you better look elsewhere: depending on the light, the Gemini dice's color will shift from red heavy to violet heavy!

-Just like the green set above, this is something we have seen before by Chessex.
+Just like the green set above, this is something we have seen before in a Chessex dice color.
 That’s not a bad thing, for what was limited is now available for all!
 And with good reason: it’s a very popular color, even if the color visibility is less than ideal.

 Luminary Effect: Since the luminary effect was unveiled a few years back, there has been significant criticism.

 On the one hand, Don, the owner of Chessex Dice, is a big fan of the Luminary Effect.
-And when someone who makes dice sings the praises of a style, you listen.
+And when someone who makes dice sings the praises of a Chessex dice color style, you listen.
 Is it essential?
 No, but neither is the backup camera on your car!